Skip Navigation

 Building Challenges and Maintenance Issues

-The Humanities Building faces persistent maintenance concerns, including regular water leaks that threaten the integrity of musical instruments, art materials, and acoustic wall treatments.
-The facility is also plagued by severe deterioration of essential systems, such as elevators, mechanical components, and climate controls.
-Security problems have led to theft and vandalism, while wayfinding difficulties frequently leave students unable to locate their classes.
-Additionally, the building does not comply with modern codes, including the accessibility standards set forth in the Americans with Disabilities Act, further highlighting its inadequacy.
+Currently, the Humanities Building faces persistent maintenance concerns, including regular water leaks that threaten the integrity of musical instruments, art materials, and acoustical wall treatments.
+The facility is also plagued by deterioration of essential systems such as elevators, mechanical components, and climate controls.
+The building was built to current ADA accessibility standards at the time; as those standards have changed over time, the building does not comply with modern building codes.
+Additionally, wayfinding difficulties frequently leave students unable to locate their classes. further highlighting its inadequacy for current needs.
+Even with those challenges, the campus continues to invest funds to maintain the building and ensure safety for occupants and visitors, including a recently completed access control project to improve building security.

 Funding Efforts and Relocation Plans